Dr. Nuala McGann Drescher Affirmative Action/Diversity Leave Program

 - Copies of all appointment letters (initial, renewal, and current).
 If unavailable, a letter from the administration certifying the titles and effective dates of all letters listed above will be accepted.

-- A signed certification from the campus president or designee attesting that the employee qualifies for preference as a minority group member, a woman, an employee with a disability, or a U.S. Military veteran.
+- A signed certification from the campus president or designee attesting that the employee qualifies for preference as a minority group member, a woman, an employee with a disability, or an employee with military status.

 - A letter of endorsement for full-time leave from the campus president or designee.